Series and repetitions in the gym, how many do I have to have good results?

 There is another important factor to take into account.

 You must take into account the muscles used by the exercises you choose.

-When you do a bar stroke for the costas You also work your biceps, but when you do curl sitting biceps, you don't work your back.
+When you do a bar stroke for the back you also work your biceps, but when you do curl of your biceps while sitting, don't work your back.

-This does not mean that you do not need, or should not, work the small muscles, only that you must adapt your training, and reduce the amount of repetition for these muscles.
+This does not mean that you do not need, or should not, work on the small muscles, only that you must adapt your training, and reduce the amount of repetitions for these muscles.

 There are no magic numbers, but as you can see, there are bases to help you build an effective training plan.

 Depending on the time you have in the gym, you should bet on 80 to 210 repetitions per muscle, and take into account the muscles worked in each exercise.

 In addition, the ideal is to work most of the time in the field of 6 to 12 repetitions per set, and find out what works best for you.